USTRANSCOM awardees receive Gen. Tuttle Award

-Roy Longley and Bryan Spaunhorst, both assigned to U.S. Transportation Command’s Strategic Plans, Policy and Logistics Directorate, receive the Gen. William G. T. Tuttle, Jr. Award for Business Acumen in Defense and Government at the National Defense Industrial Association Logistics Forum in Oklahoma City, Feb.
-7. (U.S. Transportation Command photo by Jonathan Stefanko)
+OKLAHOMA CITY — Roy Longley, a senior analyst at U.S. Transportation Command, and Bryan Spaunhorst, capabilities development and requirements manager at USTRANSCOM, were recognized with the Gen. William G. T. Tuttle, Jr. Award for Business Acumen in Defense and Government at the National Defense Industrial Association Logistics Forum on Feb.
+7.

+The pair were commended for their innovative work on enhancing USTRANSCOM’s planning, programming, budgeting, and execution processes, part of a more extensive Defense Department program aiming to allocate resources and funds effectively.

+The award, presented at the conference – a platform for national security dialogue – aligns with Longley and Spaunhorst’s contributions to strengthening the defense industrial base, a core mission of the association.

 |Date Taken: